Chapter Five: Board Policies

 Board of Trustees

-The purpose of the board of trustees is to serve as the liaison between the college and the community and to assure that the college serves the needs of community.
-Based on their knowledge and experience, the board of trustees supports the fulfillment of the college mission.
+The purpose of the Board of Trustees is to serve as a liaison between the college and the community and to help assure that the college serves the needs of the community.
+As fiduciaries of the institution, trustees provide oversight and stewardship of the college’s mission, resources, and long-term success.
+Based on their knowledge and experience, the Board supports fulfillment of the college mission.

 Number: 5.003 Legal Authority: